MikeYEG/Smart-driveway-gate/README.md

 ## Endpoints

 A single endpoint exist "/gate" that allows for Post and Get requests.
-A post request takes in application/JSON with three objects username, password and a gate command.
+A post request takes in application/JSON with one object a gate command.
 Three gate commands exist "open","close" and "stop".
-Username and password is temporary, it will need to be upgraded to either Oauth2.0 or token-based.
+Security will need to be upgraded to either Oauth2.0 or token-based.

 Example Post request
 ```JSON